spring-attic/spring-native/spring-graal-native-samples/commandlinerunner-maven/README.md

 Args= -H:+ReportExceptionStackTraces --no-fallback --allow-incomplete-classpath --report-unsupported-elements-at-runtime
 ```
 - the script also used to pass the initial class to the command.
 That is now done by setting `<start-class>` in the properties section of the pom.

-- jitpack is used to access the 0.5.0.RELEASE of the spring-graal-feature, see the pom.xml for the repository
-and coordinates